XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-06.md

 * Network Slice Service identifier : An identifier allocated by IETF Network Slice Controller (NSC) in the management plane.
 See {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}.

-In the context of this document, the 3GPP Network Slice Instance (NSI) is identified by the S-NSSAI value, which represents the end-to-end network slice instance.
+In the context of this document, the 3GPP Network Slice Instance (NSI) is determined by the S-NSSAI value, which represents the end-to-end network slice instance.
 The mapping described in this document refers to the association between this NSI (via S-NSSAI) and the corresponding IETF Network Slice Service identifier.

 ## 5G E2E Network Slice Mapping Procedure